pyr0hax/finditems/readme.md

     sudo apt-get install libkrb5-dev

-You will also need to install the Rust programming language by running the following command:
+If there are complaints about the absence of Rust, you should install the Rust programming language by executing the provided command:

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh